 In the era of prohibition, producers of illicit gin in the USA used the steeping powers of the humble bathtub to mix grain alcohol with flavourful ingredients such as juniper berries to mask the taste.
 It is from these origins that the Chelsea bar gets its name.
 The menu features cocktails that uphold tradition while exploring adventurous compositions, which can be enjoyed into the wee hours.

 Whitechapel, San Francisco

 Step into an abandoned 19th-century East London Underground station at this historical fantasy within the Art Deco Embassy Hotel.
 Whitechapel’s 600-plus gin collection is said to be the largest in North America and its menu is a whimsical walk through the spirit’s history.
 The bar is also home to the Polk Street Irregulars Gin Drinking Club, a secret society that celebrates the diversity of gin.

-This article appeared in volume 29 of Signature Luxury Travel & Style.
+This article on the world’s best gin bars originally appeared in volume 29 of Signature Luxury Travel & Style.
 To subscribe to the latest issue, click here.